Who Are Johnny & The Moondogs?

 A Lifetime Of Music

 John Savage, leader of Johnny & The Moondogs, has devoted his life to music, as a student, teacher and accomplished performer.
 John’s musical knowledge and talent run very deep.
 He is an excellent vocalist and expert on keyboards, guitar and bass.
-He teaches music at Skagit Valley College, offers private lessons, and performs professionally—in several popular dance and jazz bands, and in community theater productions as well.
-John’s outgoing personality, great sense of humor, and gigging experience serve him well as master-of-ceremonies and band leader.
+He teaches music at Skagit Valley College, offers private lessons, and performs professionally—with the Moondogs and in several other bands.

 “Johnny & The Moondogs is about a bunch of old friends who like to play classic blues music,” Savage explains.
 “We grew up listening to the ‘British Invasion’ and loved this music, but we are more inspired by the American blues music that actually fueled the ‘invasion.'”

 Johnny & the Moondogs offer a diverse range of classic blues and blues/rock made famous by legends such as Robert Johnson, B.B.
-King, Wilson Pickett, Muddy Waters, Ray Charles, Willie Dixon, Roy Buchanan, Jimmy Reed, Elmore James, Jimmy Rogers, Junior Wells, Louis Jordan, Albert King, The Beatles, and The Rolling Stones.
+King, Wilson Pickett, Muddy Waters, Ray Charles, Willie Dixon, Roy Buchanan, Jimmy Reed, Elmore James, Jimmy Rogers, Junior Wells, Louis Jordan, Albert King, Booker T. & The M.G.’s, the Beatles, and the Rolling Stones.
 It’s an engaging lineup that appeals to most audiences.

 John and the band continue to work on new songs and arrangements to add to their repertoire.
 This, plus the dynamic, improvisational nature of the blues, keeps things interesting for Johnny & The Moondogs.